Goodmanham

 According to the 2011 UK Census, Goodmanham parish had a population of 244, an increase on the 2001 UK Census figure of 218.

 The village is built in a favourable position on a south-facing slope of the Yorkshire Wolds between two streams.
 It has a copious supply of water from numerous springs and naturally occurring limestone for building.
 The land is extraordinarily fertile in this region and people have lived here since prehistoric times.

 History

+Prehistory to Roman occupation

 The earliest traces of settlement are from the Stone Age.
 There are many ancient burial sites.
 The boundaries of the village lie along the lines of ancient earthworks and these are evidence that it was a prehistoric place of worship.
 Near the western boundary of the village lies one of the most ancient roads of Britain, later adopted by the Romans.
 Settlement at this time is indicated by finds of Samian ware and coins of the period.
-Later in Saxon times, after the recall of the Roman legions, the village reached a position of great importance and fame.
-It became the site of the high shrine of Anglo Saxon Northumbria, a great temple.
-The dramatic overthrow of this temple in 627 AD by the high priest Coifi upon the conversion of King Edwin of Northumbria is related by St Bede in his History of the English Church and People (Historia ecclesiastica gentis Anglorum).

-"I have known long since" [Coifi] said, "that there is nothing in this religion that we have professed...the more I sought the truth of it the less I found...this can give us life salvation and eternal happiness...I advise that we burn the useless sanctuary – and who better than myself as an example?"

-So saying, he borrowed a war stallion and a spear ("and nom his spere on hond") both of which were forbidden to him as a priest.
-He galloped to the temple and flung the weapon into the temple; profaning and defiling it.
-The people witnessing this spectacle believed he was mad.
-He then ordered that the temple and all its enclosures be burned to the ground.